Meets:- Indoors on the first Wednesday in the months of September to May.

 This is a non competitive display - the classes are a guide to help you choose what to bring.
 We hope every member will bring a contribution.

-From 6.30 followed by a short AGM @ 8.00 pm (Bring along light buffet contribution)-
+(Bring along light buffet contribution)-

 PLANT SALES TABLE